Meowcoin-Foundation/meowpowminer/README.md

 error while loading shared libraries: libnvrtc.so.10.2: cannot open shared object file: No such file or directory
 ```

 You have to upgrade your Nvidia drivers.
-Install cuda 10.2.

 [Amazon S3 is needed]: https://docs.travis-ci.com/user/uploading-artifacts/